NektariosKalampalikis/Enumerate-Fixed-Polyominoes/README.md

 # How to use
 python
 version
-# What is a polyomino?
+# Links to scientific papers?? used
 sdaada